Church of St John the Baptist, Bristol: Current usage

 St. John on the Wall is cared for by The Churches Conservation Trust, the national heritage charity.
 It is open daily for free tours and interactive visitor displays telling the story of medieval Bristol.
+The Trust have also produced a visual slide story for visitors.
 St John on the Wall hosts a small programme of free family events, gigs, exhibitions and concerts.
 It's recorded in the National Heritage List for England as a designated Grade I listed building.
 The church was vested in the Trust on 25 June 1985.